Shapley Q-value: A Local Reward Approach to Solve Global Reward Games: Preliminaries

 Shapley value \cite{shapley1953value} is one of the most popular methods to solve the payoff distribution problem for a grand coalition \cite{fatima2008linear,michalak2013efficient,faigle1992shapley}.
 Given a cooperative game $\Gamma=(\mathcal{N}, v)$, for any $\mathcal{C} \subseteq \mathcal{N} \backslash \{i\}$ let $\delta_{i}(\mathcal{C}) = v(\mathcal{C} \cup \{i\}) - v(\mathcal{C})$ be a marginal contribution, then the Shapley value of each agent $i$ can be written as:

-Literally, Shapley value takes the average of marginal contributions of all possible coalitions, so that it satisfies: 1) efficiency: $\textbf{x}(\mathcal{N})=v(\mathcal{N})$; 2) fairness: if an agent $i$ has no contribution, then $x_{i}=0$; if $i$-th and $j$-th agents have the same contribution, then $x_{i} = x_{j}$ \cite{chalkiadakis2011computational}.
+Literally, Shapley value takes the average of marginal contributions of all possible coalitions, so that it satisfies: 1) efficiency: $\textbf{x}(\mathcal{N})=v(\mathcal{N})$; 2) dummy player: if an agent $i$ has no contribution, then $x_{i}=0$; and 3) symmetry: if $i$-th and $j$-th agents have the same contribution, then $x_{i} = x_{j}$ \cite{chalkiadakis2011computational}.
+All these properties form the fairness.
 As we can see from Eq.\ref{eq: shapley_value_org}, if we calculate Shapley value for an agent, we have to consider $2^{|\mathcal{N}|}-1$ possible coalitions that the agent could join in to form a grand coalition, which causes the computational catastrophe.
 To mitigate this issue, we propose an approximation in the scenarios with infinite horizons called approximate Shapley Q-value which is introduced in the next section.